 Axis Communications launched the body worn solution in 2020.
 Axis manufactures numerous components which are used in this solution; however, a 3rd party server is used for the in-vehicle server appliance.
 The model chosen was the OnLogic K410 for its size, capabilities, and functionality.
 Axis developed a custom Windows® image for this server which supports direct integration with the servers DIO and ignition sensing.
 Axis also developed wireless offload capabilities.
-All of these functionalities and software components come pre-installed on the Axis build from OnLogic, the Axis-K410-V1 which can be ordered through OnLogic with the Axis image and pre-configured with the Axis chosen components.
+All of these functionalities and software components come pre-installed on the Axis build from OnLogic, the Axis-K410-V1 which can be ordered through OnLogic with the Axis image and pre-configured with the Axis chosen server components.

-The primary use case for this solution will be for law enforcement or security force type end customers who need both an in-vehicle camera system and a body worn system that work together.
-However, body worn cameras are NOT required for this solution to be used, meaning this solution can be used in a variety of segments and solutions with just the in-vehicle component.
+The primary audience for this integration guide will be for public safety end customers who need both an in-vehicle camera system and a body worn system that work together.
+However, body worn cameras are NOT required for this solution to be used.
+The in-vehicle solution can be used stand-alone without body worn.

-This document will guide you through the deployment of this system.
+This document will guide you through the deployment of this solution.
 This document will not discuss how to acquire power from a battery and deploy a constant power and switched power distribution system or how to program and generate triggers from a lightbar controller.
 This document assumes these systems are already in place and the integrator has prior knowledge of these types of systems.